danidiaz/cauldron/README.md

 First, a big *difference*: there's no analogue here of annotations, or classpath scanning.
 Beans and decorators must be explicitly registered.

+- Java POJOs are Haskell records-of-functions, where the functions will usually be closures which encapsulate access to some shared internal state (like configuration values, or mutable references).
+Functions that return records-of-functions correspond to POJO constructors.

 - [@PostConstruct](https://docs.spring.io/spring-framework/reference/core/beans/annotation-config/postconstruct-and-predestroy-annotations.html#page-title) roughly corresponds to effectful constructors.